ark-lang/ark/README.md

 * Default argument values
 * Reimagined syntax for annoying [traditional] features
   * do whiles, for loops, etc

+# <a name="IRC"></a>IRC
+We have an IRC channel, this is mostly where we discuss development related issues, syntax styles, and so on.
+Interested in contributing, come over to our IRC channel:

+    server:     irc.freenode.net
+    port:       8001
+    channel:    ##jayfor

 # <a name="about"></a>About
 Jayfor is a programming language written in C. It is still under